ltgoslo/norec_fine/README.md

 This dataset is based largely on the original data described in the paper _A Fine-Grained Sentiment Dataset for Norwegian_ by L. Øvrelid, P. Mæhlum, J. Barnes, and E. Velldal, accepted at LREC 2020, [paper available](https://www.aclweb.org/anthology/2020.lrec-1.618).
 However, we have since added annotations for another 3476 sentences, increasing the overall size and scope of the dataset.

 ## Overview
 While the previously released dataset [NoReC_eval](https://github.com/ltgoslo/norec_eval) labeled sentences as to whether they are _evaluative_ or sentiment-bearing, NoReC_fine expands on these annotations by labeling _polar expressions_, _opinion holders_ and _opinion targets_.
-This data comprises roughly 11,000 sentences across more than 400 reviews and 10 different thematic categories (literature, products, restaurants, etc.), and is a subset of the [Norwegian Review Corpus](https://github.com/ltgoslo/norec) (NoReC; [Velldal et al. 2018](http://www.lrec-conf.org/proceedings/lrec2018/pdf/851.pdf)).
+This data comprises roughly 11,000 sentences across more than 400 reviews and 10 different thematic categories (literature, products, restaurants, etc.), taken from  a subset of the [Norwegian Review Corpus](https://github.com/ltgoslo/norec) (NoReC; [Velldal et al. 2018](http://www.lrec-conf.org/proceedings/lrec2018/pdf/851.pdf)).
+The data comes with a predefined train/dev/test split (inheritet from NoReC), and some key statistics are summarized in the table below:

 | Type     | Train  | Dev    | Test   |  Total |
 | :--------|-------:|-------:|-------:|-------:|